cysouw/diathesis/text/c12_zuInfinitive.md

   (Es ist bekannt, dass) der Film eine Sensation zu werden verspricht.
 :::

 There is some overlap between the constructions discussed in this chapter and the ~~Halbmodalverben~~ as introduced by Eisenberg [e.g. -@eisenberg2006a: 362--365] and discussed in much detail in Colomo [-@colomo2010: Ch.
 6].
 However, that term is defined in a much more restricted way to include only *pflegen, scheinen, drohen* and *versprechen*.
 The focus of the present chapter is more widely expanded.
-Crucially, Eisenbergs *Halbmodale* do not include the monoclausal *zu‑In­fi­ni­tiv* verbs with the most obvious modal meanings, viz. *haben, brauchen, wissen* and *verstehen* (see [@sec:zuinfinitive-wissen] ff.).
+Crucially, Eisenberg's *Halbmodale* do not include the monoclausal *zu‑In­fi­ni­tiv* verbs with the most obvious modal meanings, viz. *haben, brauchen, wissen* and *verstehen* (see [@sec:zuinfinitive-wissen] ff.).

 ## Deponent verbs without alternations